Al0010/Backtest-Setting-Date-Range/README.md

 # BacktestSettingDateRange
 Script for backtesting Strategy in Pine.
-Adjust the time Range period under analysis.
+Adjust the time range period under analysis.

 By adding this script you will be able to analyse a specific range period.
 You can isolate a short period to monitor how the strategy performed in a specific market phase (ex bearish market period) or you can analyse the entire history.
 Surely this script will be able to optimise your research.